-IF WE FACE CLAIMS EITHER IN CLINICAL TRIALS OR AFTER COMMERCIAL INTRODUCTION OF A DRUG CANDIDATE OR PRODUCT, THESE CLAIMS WILL DIVERT OUR MANAGEMENT'S TIME AND WE WILL INCUR LITIGATION COSTS
+IF WE FACE CLINICAL TRIAL LIABILITY CLAIMS RELATED TO THE USE OR MISUSE OF OUR COMPOUNDS IN CLINICAL TRIALS, OUR MANAGEMENT'S TIME WILL BE DIVERTED AND WE WILL INCUR LITIGATION COSTS

 We face an inherent business risk of liability claims in the event that the use or misuse of our compounds results in personal injury or death.
-We face two types of liability: clinical trial liability and product liability.

-We may experience clinical trial liability claims if our drug candidates are misused or cause harm before regulatory authorities approve them for marketing.
+We have not experienced any clinical trial liability claims to date, but we may experience these claims in the future.
+After commercial introduction of our products we may experience losses due to product liability claims.
 We currently maintain clinical trial liability insurance coverage in the amount of \$1.0 million per occurrence and \$2.0 million in the aggregate, with an additional \$5.0 million potentially available under our umbrella policy.
 The insurance policy may not be sufficient to cover claims that may be made against us.
 Clinical trial liability insurance is expensive, difficult to obtain and may not be available in the future on acceptable terms, if at all.
+Any claims against us, regardless of their merit, could materially and adversely affect our financial condition, because litigation related to these claims would strain our financial resources in addition to consuming the time and attention of our management.